...

 • This is an essential certificate for the export of shrimp to USA.
 By making it online, the physical movements for the exporters have reduced.
 Another Certificate (Asia -Pacific Trade Agreement (APTA) also has been made online after the lock down was introduced.

-23. Measures taken by Government e-market place (GeM) to facilitate procurement in view of the covid-19 pandemic
+23. Measures taken by Government e-market place (GeM) to facilitate procurement given the covid-19 pandemic

 The status of various interventions for ease of procurement for COVID-19 related items are as follows: